jhirvioja/kreittiopas/frontend/README.md

 You also need to:

-- add required fonts to `assets`-folder for copyright reasons, I can't provide them
+- add required fonts to `assets`-folder.
+For copyright reasons, I can't provide them
 - add your backend url to `apollo-client.js`
 - add your google account id to `[...nextauth].js`, or change the provider/logic for auth